 The program shall be the responsibility of the President-Elect who will report the theme of the convention at the annual meeting the year before the convention and the tentative program at the spring meeting of the Executive Council.
 It is desirable that the program concentrate upon the exhaustive treatment of a single topic.

 ARTICLE IV: Committees

-The Association also functions through permanent committees dealing with membership and outreach, finance, publications, and the selection of winners of grants and awards.
+The Association also functions through permanent committees dealing with membership and outreach, finance, publications, diversity, equity, and inclusion, and the selection of winners of grants and awards.
 The membership and duties of these committees are as determined by the Executive Council.
 Members of permanent committees may be removed by majority vote of the Executive Council.

 Ad hoc committees appointed by the President shall function as soon as they are appointed.
 They shall function until such time as their duties have been fulfilled, their existence terminated by the President, or their reports submitted to the next annual meeting.
 Members of ad hoc committees may be removed by the President.